- Produces award-winning, high-quality content with a track record of robust viewership

 The group is behind popular titles such as ‘The Last Kids on Earth,’ ‘$ave My Reno,’ ‘Highway Thru Hell’ and the award-winning CBC sitcom ‘Kim’s Convenience.’

 Thunderbird’s executive team and board of directors reads like a who’s who of the Canadian entertainment industry.
 CEO Twiner McCarron is a creative at heart, an Emmy-award winner and one of the leading women in the animation sector.

-Its board is stacked with names like film mogul and philanthropist Frank Giustra, noted investor Frank Holmes and Paul Sparkes, a former executive at CTVglobemedia (now Bell Media).
+The company's board is stacked with names like film mogul and philanthropist Frank Giustra, noted investor Frank Holmes and Paul Sparkes, a former executive at CTVglobemedia (now Bell Media).